EnterSub/Certificates/README.md

 # Certificates & Diplomas & Certifications

-Certificates, diplomas, certifications of different knowledge, internships, specializations and other skills
+Certificates, diplomas, certifications of different knowledge, internships, specializations and other skills.